Find Grad Schools

 34 Yearly Graduations

 University of Alabama at Birmingham is the 10th most popular school in the nation for students seeking a graduate certificate in teaching english as a second or foreign language/esl language instructor.
 Roughly 22,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,832 per year, while in-state graduate students, on average, pay $8,424 per year.
 During the most recent year for which we have data, 34 people received their graduate certificate in teaching english as a second or foreign language/esl language instructor from UAB.
-About 79% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #11